 How things are going now

 And what do things look like now?
 Well, things had been going great until I had a crazy bout of some other kind of facial dermatitis this past winter, and it was definitely about hydration (or lack thereof).
-The joys of menopause mean things are changing, and I needed to tweak my routine AGAIN.
+The joys of menopause bring lots of changes, and I needed to tweak my routine AGAIN.
 But once I got my barrier back in line all was well.

-I still use the products above, but the Barrier Restore and Barrier Lipid Complex I basically just have on hand for treatment purposes when needed (when I feel my skin getting dry or dehydrated, or otherwise unhappy).
-You can view all of the products I’m currently using here, but I’ll also specifically share a few things I’ve found more recently that are gentle and fantabulous for protecting the skin barrier and helping skin heal from dermatitis:
+I still use all of my hero products above, but the Barrier Restore and Barrier Lipid Complex I basically keep on hand for treatment purposes when needed (when I feel my skin getting dry or dehydrated, or otherwise unhappy).
+You can view the products I’m currently using here, but I’ve also compiled my comprehensive list of the best skin care products for crazy sensitive skin…everything mentioned are products I’ve used long term, so they are truly vetted!

 Additional tips for dealing with perioral dermatitis